-Electrocardiogram (ECG).
-There are usually typical changes to the normal pattern of the heart tracing in a heart attack.
-See separate leaflet called Electrocardiogram (ECG) for details.
+There are usually typical changes to the normal pattern of the 'heart tracing' (electrocardiogram, or ECG) in a heart attack.
+See the separate leaflet called Electrocardiogram (ECG).

-Blood tests.
 A blood test that measures a chemical called troponin is the usual test that confirms a heart attack.
 Damage to heart muscle cells releases troponin into the bloodstream.
 Another blood test that may be suggested is a D-dimer test.
 This detects fragments of breakdown products of a blood clot.
-A positive D-dimer test may raise the suspicion of a DVT or PE.
+A positive D-dimer test may raise the suspicion of a deep vein thrombosis (DVT) or a PE.

-Isotope scan and CTPA scan.
-These are specialised scans which look at the circulation in the lung.
-They are useful because they can show quite accurately whether or not a PE is present.
-See separate leaflet called Radionuclide (Isotope) Scan for more details.
+- Isotope scan and CTPA scan look at the circulation in the lung.
+CTPA stands for 'computerised tomography pulmonary angiogram'.
+They can show quite accurately whether or not a PE is present.

 What may be advised to help manage the problem?